 - Queen size retails for ~$129.95 (See current pricing on Amazon)

-You can read the full Protect-A-Bed Mattress Protector review here.
+The full Protect-A-Bed Mattress Protector review is available here.

 - Fitted sheet style (protection on five sides)